Here’s a look at the life of former Secretary of Defense Chuck Hagel.

 1997-2009 - US Senator (R-NE).
 Retires after two terms.

-January 7, 2013 - Is nominated to be secretary of Defense.
+January 7, 2013 - Is nominated to be secretary of defense by President Barack Obama.

 February 14, 2013 - Senate Democrats fail to get enough votes to end debate on Hagel’s confirmation.
 Fifty-eight vote to move forward with the nomination, while 40 vote to hold it up.